Glock-Atom/Adder-Project/README.md

 # VHDL Adder

-A basic VHDL Adder Project with half adder, fulladder and adder4
+A basic VHDL Adder Project with includes halfadder, fulladder and adder4 with Testbench